mkbabb/parse-that/docs/api.md

 ### `next(len: number): ParserState<T>`

-Returns a new parser state with the offset incremented by len.
+Advances the offset by len in place and returns the same state.

 ### `ok(value: T): ParserState<T>`

-Returns a new parser state with the value and isError set to false.
+Sets value and isError to false in place, returns the same state.

 ### `err(value?: T): ParserState<T>`

-Returns a new parser state with the value and isError set to true.
+Sets value and isError to true in place, returns the same state.

 ### `addCursor(cursor: string): string`